People

 Graduate Student (PhD, Mechanical Engineering)

 Wendy is a Mechanical Engineering PhD student who joined the Sullivan group in Fall 2020.
 She completed a B.S. in Mechanical Engineering at Universidad del Turabo- Gurabo, Puerto Rico and an M.S. in Mechanical Engineering at University of New Mexico (UNM)- Albuquerque.
-While at UNM and during her internship with Sandia National Labs, Wendy researched the emissivity of aerosol deposited and painted-on thermographic phosphors, as well as combining these thermographic phosphors with laser diagnostics techniques to obtain surface temperatures and expansion/displacement (strain) measurements.
-Her current research focuses on enhancing the light scattering signal and detection of the laser ablation aerosol time-of flight (LAAPTOF) mass spectrometer.
+Wendy’s previous research combined thermographic phosphors with laser diagnostics techniques to obtain surface temperatures and expansion/displacement (strain) measurements.
+Her current research focuses on better understanding the physicochemical properties of aerosol single—particles by improving the performance of the LAAPTOF (laser ablation aerosol particle time-of-flight) mass spectrometer’s ablation laser for single-particle analysis and of a microfluidics single-particle-droplet capture technique, while also working to combine it with SERS (Surface Enhanced Raman Spectrometry) for chemical analysis.
+Additionally, she looks at the ice nucleating properties of aerosols using microfluidic devices to better inform climate model predictions.

 Graham Thornhill